 Pesticide applicators use math to determine treatment area, correctly dilute concentrated product, and calibrate equipment to deliver a desired application rate.
 These are all key steps in a successful pesticide application.
-Since most of us have not been in math class for many years, it may be helpful to revisit some handy math concepts and practice with them.
+Since most of us have not been in math class for a number of years, it may be helpful to revisit some handy math concepts and practice with them.
 The resources on this page were created to help you do just that!

 Download: Jar Test Proportions Calculator (XLS 17 KB) New! – This calculator is a Microsoft Excel spreadsheet that will help you test the compatibility of tank mix partners by determining the correct proportions of pesticides to use in small-scale jar tests and showing the order in which each chemical should be added to the mixture.
+Learn how to use the calculator with this short walk-through video.

 Math for Pesticide Applicators video